Investigator, The Robert S. Boas Center for Genomics & Human Genetics,

 Dr. Li’s scope of expertise is statistical, mathematical, computational, and quantitative analysis of biomedical data.
 As the type of the data evolve with the biotechnology, the type of analyses which Dr. Li is involved also constantly shifting.
 Whether it is shifting from family genetic data to population data, from common variants typed by chip to rare variants obtained by next-generation-sequencing, from microarray expression data from sequence-based expression profile, from intermediate-sized data to big data, or from pure statistical analysis to bioinformatics and biology-annotated data analysis, Dr. Li’s work never stands still.
 He has published roughly 110 peer-reviewed publications, with 60% as the first or senior author.

-Over the year, Dr. LI has reviewed more than 370 scientific papers for 95 different journals.
+Over the years, Dr. LI has reviewed more than 390 scientific papers for 101 different journals.
 He was an editorial board member of Bioinformatics from 2005 to 2008, and an editorial board member of Journal of Theoretical Biology since 2005.
-In 2013, he became one of the two editors-in-chief of Computational Biology and Chemistry.
-Since then, he helped to edit a special issue on “Complexity in Genomes”, and is producing another special issue “Advances in System Biology”.
-He served as an ad hoc reviewer for NIH’s Tumor Microenvironment Network grant proposal in 2011, as well as a grant reviewer for Centre National de la Recherché Scientifique (CNRS) in France, Biotechnology and Biological Sciences Research Council (BBSRC) in UK, Ministry of Science and Technology in India, and Wellcome Trust in UK.
-He was a co-organizer of the satellite meeting on genomic complexity at European Conference on Complex Systems (ECCS’12), and has been a program committee member for the annual Asia-Pacific Bioinformatics Conference since 2007.
+In 2013, he became one of three editors-in-chief of Computational Biology and Chemistry.
+Since then, he helped to edit special issues on “Complexity in Genomes” and “Advances in System Biology”.
+He served as an ad hoc reviewer for NIH’s Tumor Microenvironment Network grant proposal in 2011, as well as a grant reviewer for Centre National de la Recherché Scientifique (CNRS) in France, Biotechnology and Biological Sciences Research Council (BBSRC) in UK, Ministry of Science and Technology in India, Croatian Sciecne Foundation in Croatia, and Wellcome Trust in UK.
+He was a co-organizer of the satellite meeting on genomic complexity at European Conference on Complex Systems (ECCS’12), and was a program committee member for the annual Asia-Pacific Bioinformatics Conference (2007-2015), and Genome Informatics Workshop/International Conference on Bioinformatics (2015-2017).

 Our research focus is to assess, analyze, summarize, annotate biomedical data, both to aid biologists to understand topics of their study, and for ourselves to generate theoretical hypothesis on biological phenomena and human diseases.